 Saanich Fire is committed to providing a proficient and professional Fire dispatch service for all our current and future clients.
 We are honored to provide emergency service to our communities and beyond.

 What happens when I call 9-1-1?

 When a call comes into our fire department, the dispatcher has seconds to process the call and send a fire truck to the scene.
-In 90% of emergency incidents, our fire fighters arrive on scene less than eight minutes after the 9-1-1 call.

 - Keep answers brief and responsive.